Elder Law in California

 Elder Abuse Lawsuits and Damages

 The causes of action and damages available in financial elder abuse cases are very similar to those in physical elder abuse cases.
 Where the plaintiff can prove by clear and convincing evidence that the defendant is liable for financial abuse (as defined in the Act), a plaintiff is entitled to recover reasonable attorney’s fees and costs in addition to all other remedies otherwise provided by law.
-The Act also allows a decedent’s personal representative or successor in interest to recover pain and suffering damages and allows for actions against employers for the acts of their employees.
+California’s elder abuse laws also allow a decedent’s personal representative or successor in interest to recover pain and suffering damages and allows for actions against employers for the acts of their employees.

 Other Sources of Enhanced Damages for Financial Elder Abuse